abcnorio/nspawn-aiml/Readme.md

 ls -la $OFFICIALPATH/$VNAME
 ```

-This should be owned by the new used with very high ID, e.g.
+This should be owned by the new user with very high ID, e.g.

 ```
 root@xxx:~# ls -la $OFFICIALPATH/$VNAME